ngrief/data-class-project-3/README.md

 # Project Overview and Purpose
 ## Research Question and Terminology

 *Is there a relationship between the population density of a country and its migration trends?*

 **Net Migration Rate** is "[t]he difference between the number of migrants entering and those leaving a country in a year, per 1,000 midyear population.
-May also be expressed in percent.
-A positive figure is known as a net immigration rate and a negative figure as a net emigration rate" [(Census.gov)](https://www.census.gov/glossary/?term=Net+migration+rate).
+May also be expressed in percent. <ins> A positive figure is known as a net immigration rate and a negative figure as a net emigration rate</ins>" [(Census.gov)](https://www.census.gov/glossary/?term=Net+migration+rate).

 - A formula for calculating the net migration rate is:
 - N = (I - E) / M X 1,000